roq-trading/roq-cpp-samples/README.md

 Topics

-* Create a development environment.
+* Create a development environment
-* Application design.
+* Application design
-* Handle asynchronous events.
+* Handle asynchronous events
-* Typical strategy patterns.
+* Typical strategy patterns

 ## What is it?